Iran targets commercial ships, Dubai airport and oil facilities as concerns grow over global energy

 Foreign nationals flee region as death tolls rise

-In addition to the nearly 500 people killed in Lebanon, Iran has said more than 1,300 people have been killed there and Israel has reported 12 people dead.
+In addition to the more than 500 killed in Lebanon, Iran has said that more than 1,300 people have been killed there and Israel has reported 12 people dead.

 The U.S. has lost seven soldiers while another eight have suffered severe injuries.